-- 0 - c) New decorative elements (such as finials, barge boards, or verandah brackets) not belonging to the particular architectural period are to be avoided (unless documentary, physical or other forms of evidence indicate it once existed), as this can affect the integrity of the heritage item and/or the heritage conservation area.
-Also, decorative items should not attempt to replicate the architectural or decorative detail of the original, so as to maintain a distinction between old and new. - d) External finishes to additions to a heritage building must compliment the architectural style of the existing building. - e) The brick laying pattern of alterations and additions should match that of the existing building. - f) Exterior face brick or stone walls and unpainted surfaces should not be painted, plastered or coated except in exceptional circumstances where this is considered an appropriate conservation measure. - g) Original render should not be removed.
-Where repairs or replacement is necessary, this should be undertaken using materials that are consistent with original render. - h) Later cement render to buildings should only be removed where its removal will not damage the face brick or stone. - i) Original roofing materials should be retained wherever possible and repaired as necessary with compatible materials.
-However, if it can be demonstrated that the roofing needs to be replaced, then the new roofing material is to match as closely as possible, the colour, texture, materials flashings, length of roof sheeting and profile of the original roofing. - j) Large areas of concrete or bitumen driveways should be avoided, and where possible the use of alternative materials such as pavers, gravel or grass-crete should be explored. - k) Colour schemes for heritage buildings should closely resemble the original or early colour schemes, or if this is not known, be compatible with the particular architectural period of the building and based on research of the original finishes.
+- c) New decorative elements (such as finials, barge boards, or verandah brackets) not belonging to the particular architectural period are to be avoided (unless documentary, physical or other forms of evidence indicate it once existed), as this can affect the integrity of the heritage item and/or the heritage conservation area.
+Also, decorative items should not attempt to replicate the architectural or decorative detail of the original, so as to maintain a distinction between old and new. - d) The brick laying pattern of alterations and additions should match that of the existing building. - e) Exterior face brick or stone walls and unpainted surfaces should not be painted, plastered or coated except in exceptional circumstances where this is considered an appropriate conservation measure. - f) Original render should not be removed.
+Where repairs or replacement is necessary, this should be undertaken using materials consistent with original render. - g) Later cement render to buildings should not be removed where its removal will damage the face brick or stone. - h) Original roofing materials should be retained wherever possible and repaired as necessary with compatible materials.
+However, if it can be demonstrated that the roofing needs to be replaced, then the new roofing material is to match as closely as possible, the colour, texture and profile of the original material. - i) Large areas of concrete driveways should be avoided, and where possible the use of alternative materials such as pavers, gravel or grass-crete should be explored. - j) Colour schemes for heritage buildings should closely resemble the original colour scheme, or if this is not known, be compatible with the particular architectural period of the building and based on research of the original finishes.
 Careful paint scrapings may identify the original colours that were used.